MedLabaihi/Housing-Price-Prediction/README.md

 ## Mathematical Background

 ### Linear Regression
-Linear regression is a statistical method used to model the relationship between a dependent variable \( y \) and one or more independent variables \( X \).
+Linear regression is a statistical method used to model the relationship between a dependent variable \( $y$ \) and one or more independent variables \( $X$ \).
 The model assumes a linear relationship between the input variables and the output.
 The mathematical form of a linear regression model is:

 $$y = \beta_0 + \beta_1X_1 + \beta_2X_2 + \cdots + \beta_nX_n + \epsilon$$